Types of Pimples on Face: Causes, Symptoms & Dermatologist Treatment Guide

 Introduction

-Are you confused between blackheads, whiteheads, or those painful cysts?
+Are you confused between blackheads, whiteheads, papules, pustules, nodules, or cystic acne?

 What Are Pimples?